 RSG is natural gas that has been verified by a third party to have met specified environmental targets during production.
 There are multiple certifications available that verify an array of environmental and social attributes.
 Because of the Company's commitment to reduce greenhouse gas emissions, only certifications that verify lower methane-emitting natural gas production will be considered for its own RSG purchases.
 Lower methane intensity natural gas releases less methane into the atmosphere at the source of production or drilling.
-Methane is a powerful greenhouse gas when released directly to the atmosphere and is considered approximately 25 times more impactful than CO2 emissions.21 of climate change as "one of the defining public policy issues of our time," stating that DTE is taking a holistic approach to addressing greenhouse gas reductions for the company, suppliers, and customers.22
+Methane is a powerful greenhouse gas when released directly to the atmosphere and is considered approximately 25 times more impactful than CO2 emissions.22

 Mr. Madigan pointed to a press release issued on June 24, 2020, outlining the company's commitment to reduce greenhouse gas emissions throughout its own operations and from suppliers of natural gas.
-Mr. Madigan emphasized the importance
+Mr. Madigan emphasized the importance of climate change as "one of the defining public policy issues of our time," stating that DTE is taking a holistic approach to addressing greenhouse gas reductions for the company, suppliers, and customers.23

-Mr. Madigan discussed the global Net Zero climate initiative, explaining how the company's acquisition of RSG aligns with the objectives of that initiative and with DTE Gas's decarbonization efforts, "solidifying our position as an environmental, social and governance (ESG) leader."23 Regarding benefits to customers from the purchase of RSG, Mr. Madigan explained:
+Mr. Madigan discussed the global Net Zero climate initiative, explaining how the company's acquisition of RSG aligns with the objectives of that initiative and with DTE Gas's decarbonization efforts, "solidifying our position as an environmental, social and governance (ESG) leader."24 Regarding benefits to customers from the purchase of RSG, Mr. Madigan explained:

 Reducing methane intensity of our supply portfolio through the purchase of RSG for a modest premium benefits the Company's customers by reducing the direct methane emissions occurring at the point of production and thereby reducing the impact of those avoided emissions on climate change, which impacts all of the Company's customers.
 At a \$0.045/MMBtu premium, 4,000,000 Dth RSG costs \$180,000 and avoids approximately 18,400 metric tons CO2 equivalent (CO2e) from being released to the atmosphere, for approximately \$10/metric ton CO2e.
 This cost per metric ton CO2e compares favorably to known carbon markets such as Regional Greenhouse Gas Initiative, California Cap-and-Trade Program, and the Western Climate Initiative.
 In addition, purchasing RSG from suppliers will encourage other suppliers to develop similar certified RSG products, increasing the overall supply of RSG in the market.
-This will result in additional RSG being brought to Michigan by other utilities and Alternative Gas Suppliers, thereby reducing the impact of climate change on the Company's customers even more.24

-Mr. Madigan described DTE Gas's interactions with industry peers and others, testifying to the "wide range of both familiarity and planning in this emerging [RSG] space."
-According to him, one common theme that appeared was the need for certification and validation, adding: "The other utilities typically did not want to speculate on which certification to choose as this is the beginning stages of the market, but felt that as the market matured and developed, some certifications may become more common than others."25
+This will result in additional RSG being brought to Michigan by other utilities and Alternative Gas Suppliers, thereby reducing the impact of climate change on the Company's customers even more.25 space."
+According to him, one common theme that appeared was the need for certification and validation, adding: "The other utilities typically did not want to speculate on which certification to choose as this is the beginning stages of the market, but felt that as the market matured and developed, some certifications may become more common than others."26